-SINGAPORE • Singapore's Sea, the tech start-up that has become South-east Asia's most valuable company, has acquired Indonesia's Bank Kesejahteraan Ekonomi, according to sources.
+SINGAPORE (BLOOMBERG) - Singapore's Sea Ltd, the tech start-up that's become South-east Asia's most valuable company, has acquired Indonesia's Bank Kesejahteraan Ekonomi, according to people familiar with the matter.

-The move accelerates the company's ambition to establish itself as a leader in financial technology and services across the region, much as it has done with mobile gaming and online shopping.
+The move accelerates the company's ambition to establish itself as a leader in financial technology and services across its region, much as it has done with mobile gaming and online shopping.

 Sea raised almost US$3 billion (S$3.98 billion) in a stock offering last month, saying it intends to spend the proceeds on business expansion.

 Representatives of Sea and Bank BKE declined to comment.
 Bank BKE began operations in 1992 with the primary goal of supporting the welfare of civil servants, according to its website.